Nimdy/chatgpt-menu-installer/README.md

 ## Now you are ready to start the menu.
 Time to go for a ride!

 9. Start the menu:
-To start the installation menu, run the following command with sudo
+To start the installation menu, run the following command with sudo as system configs need updates
 ```
-python3 menu.py
+sudo python3 menu.py
 ```

 10. Start the Chatbot UI Installation